cw1204772/AIC2018_iamai/ReID/ReID_CNN/Readme.md

 ## Train on VeRi Dataset

+If your are lazy to prepare so many datasets, we provide instructions for training only on VeRi dataset.
 * Train classification model with VeRi or VeRi\_ict dataset
 ```
 python3 train.py --info VeRi_train_info.txt --save_model_dir ./ckpt --lr 0.001 --batch_size 64 --n_epochs 20 --n_layer 18 --dataset VeRi